kercre123/vlight/writeup.md

 cd vlight
 ```

-7. Open main.go in a text editor.
-Replace the URLs near the top of the file, most importantly the podURL (should correspond to the IP address of your wire-pod instance).
-You'll have to modify the Go code to get it to communicate with your smarthome solution.
+7. You'll have to modify main.go to get it to communicate with your smarthome solution.
+The default values are fine if you are just checking it out and don't want it to communicate with lights for now.

 8. Run: